Asymptotic approximations for stationary distributions of many-server queues with abandonment: Description of model and state dynamics

-\subsection{A Useful Representation Formula}
+\subsection{A useful representation formula}

-We now establish representation formulas for expectations of linear functionals of the age and potential queue measure-valued processes.
-These are used to establish tightness of sequences of stationary distributions in Section \ref{sec:existSD}.
+We now establish representation formulae (in Proposition \ref{lemde}) for expectations of linear functionals of the age and potential queue measure-valued processes.
+These are used to establish tightness of the sequence of stationary distributions in Section \ref{secexistSD}.
+This representation formula is similar to that obtained for the fluid in Theorem 4.1 of \cite{kasram07}.
+The representation can be deduced from a result given in Proposition~4.1 of \cite{kanram08b} which, for convenience, we first reproduce below as Proposition~\ref{threp-pde}. \begin{prop} Let $G$ be the cumulative distribution function of a~pro\-bability distribution with density $g$ and hazard rate function $h=g/(1-G)$, let $H\doteq\sup\{x\in[0,\infty)\dvtx G(x)<1\}$.
+Suppose $\overline\pi\in{\cal D}_{\mmf}[0,\infty)$ has the property that for every $L \in[0,H)$ and $T\in [0,\infty)$, there exists $C(L,T)<\infty$ such that